ifyio/next-flat-routes/README.md

 ```

-... and `n-route` will ensure that these routes are transformed into the nested format that Next.js expects.
+... and `next-flat-routes` will ensure that these routes are transformed into the nested format that Next.js expects.

 ```
 app/